 Instead of n multiplications, we only need log(n) multiplications because we halve the exponent at each step.

 The iterative version processes the binary representation of the exponent from least significant bit to most significant bit.
-If a bit is 1, we multiply the result by the current base.
-At each step, we square the base.
+If the current bit is 1, multiply result by the current base.
+Either way, square the base and shift the exponent right.
+Here is the trace for pow(2, 10, mod), where 10 = 1010 in binary:

 The modular inverse of a modulo m is a number x such that: